edbury/gremlin-camp/src/site/notes/spaces/mosh/GOBLIN.md

 ## Section 2: Informational Display Add-Ons

-- Everything in this section requires training in Computers.

 Informational Display Add-Ons (IDAs) are plugins that utilize the OGRE API.
 And plugins are like the apps of the OGRE world.
 There's an ocean of them, some deep and dark, and others clear and shiny.

 ### 2.1 Sourcing IDAs